List of Abbreviations

 CISP

-This designation is only applicable for plans that include the Chronic Illness Support Program (CISP) benefit.
-Enhanced coverage is limited to $0 cost-share for Tier 1 medications, and reduced cost shares on select Tier 2 and Tier 3 medications according to your plan design without having to meet deductibles first.
+This designation is only applicable for non-HSA plans that include the Chronic Illness Support Program (CISP).
+Enhanced coverage is limited to $0 cost-share for Tier 1 medications, and reduced cost shares on select Tier 2 and Tier 3 medications.
 Reduced cost-share is only available through Express Scripts Home Delivery (mail).
-For non-CISP eligible plans, please refer to the numeric listing in the Drug Tier column.
+For the CISP benefit on Large Group HSA Plus plans, the deductible is waived with routine cost sharing on drugs with the designation of HSA+.
+The waived deductible benefit on HSA Plus plans is available at retail or mail order.

 DAW-9